Nathaniel Lipscomb

-Nathaniel Lipscomb (1929 – June 9, 1961), known as The Dawn Strangler, was an American serial killer responsible for three rape-murders in Baltimore, Maryland committed between 1958 and 1959, in addition to several sexual assaults and a possible previous murder committed in Charlotte, North Carolina.
-Convicted for his crimes, he was executed at the Maryland State Penitentiary, the last convict to be executed in the state prior to Furman v.
+Nathaniel Lipscomb (1929 – June 9, 1961), known as The Dawn Strangler, was an American serial killer responsible for three rape-murders in Baltimore, Maryland, committed between 1958 and 1959, in addition to several sexual assaults and a possible previous murder committed in Charlotte, North Carolina.
+Convicted for his crimes, he was executed at the Maryland Penitentiary, the last convict to be executed in the state prior to Furman v.
 Georgia.

 Early life

-Born in Gaffney, South Carolina in 1929, not much is known about Lipscomb's upbringing, but according to his later confessions, he was known to be a persistent voyeur who had been jailed in his hometown for spying on a woman undressing herself.
+Born in Gaffney, South Carolina, in 1929, not much is known about Lipscomb's upbringing, but according to his later confessions, he was known to be a persistent voyeur who had been jailed in his hometown for spying on a woman undressing herself.
 His second known offence was committed in nearby North Carolina, where he served a prison sentence for stealing a bike.
 After his release, it was said that he moved between Gaffney and Blacksburg.

 Murders

 Mrs. Howard Maxwell

 On May 14, 1951, the Mecklenburg County Police Department were called in the afternoon about a suspected murder that had occurred in Charlotte.
 The caller said that her granddaughter, 4-year-old Diane Maxwell, whose head was cut and bloodied, told her that a man had burgled into their home and "cut" her mother.
 Upon arriving at the scene, patrolmen discovered the body of Mrs. Maxwell lying in a pool of her own blood, with stab wounds over her left eye that penetrated into her brain and another into her breast.
 In addition, her throat had been cut from side to side, leaving a deep gash on it.
 In the subsequent autopsy, the coroner determined that the woman had been attacked while she was in bed, with the killer attempting to slash her daughter, who slept in another bed across the room.
 It was said that despite her fatal injuries, Mrs. Maxwell stood up and walked to her daughter's side and stood for a second before collapsing to the ground.
 The murder weapon was supposedly a knife, with either a gap in the blade or a dull end, as there were notable irregularities in the victim's wounds.